wildwinter/Ink-Localiser/README.md

 ## Releases

-You can find releases for various platforms [here](https://github.com/wildwinter/Ink-Localiser/releases ).
+You can find releases for various platforms [in the release folder](https://github.com/wildwinter/Ink-Localiser/releases ).

 There's also a Lib version if you want to be able to access it via the DLL as part of your toolchain.
 The DLL depends on Inkle's `ink_compiler.dll` and `ink-engine-runtime.dll`.